Russian River kayak trip launches planning effort around river’s future

 Wednesday’s trip from the foot of Lake Mendocino to a ranch south of Ukiah marked the start of the “Headwaters to Ocean Descent,” organized by LandPaths and Russian Riverkeeper and led by Sonoma County Supervisor James Gore, with the first three-day float this week and two more segments planned in September and October.

-On Saturday, kayakers are scheduled to float from Hopland to the Cloverdale River Park, concluding the first segment.
+Today, kayakers are scheduled to float from Hopland to the Cloverdale River Park, concluding the first segment.

 The public is invited to participate in the final two days of the river trek from Monte Rio to Jenner from Oct.
 8 to 9, with a mass campout at Casini Ranch the night of Oct.
 8.